jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 ## [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)
 `Launcher` and `Projectile` are [Strategies](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html), since each will be realized via different sets of concrete classes, such as: `Rifle`/`Bullet`, `Bazooka`/`BazookaShell` and `Bow`/`Arrow`.

 However, the important Strategy component of the pattern is the `LauncherSystem` Abstract Factory interface. __`LauncherSystem` is a Strategy whose responsibility is to acquire dependencies associated with the design.
-It's an abstraction and a factory, hence the pattern name: Abstract Factory.__ Once the `LaunchSystem` reference is resolved, which I haven’t shown yet, the `Warrior` can acquire a `Launcher` and `Projectiles`.
+It's an abstraction and a factory, hence the pattern name: Abstract Factory.__ Once the `LauncherSystem` reference is resolved, which I haven’t shown yet, the `Warrior` can acquire a `Launcher` and `Projectiles`.

 When added to the design, we get:

 <img src="/assets/AbstractFactory2.png" alt="Featuring Strategy with LauncherSystem" width = "100%" align="center" style="padding-right: 35px;">

 ## [Factory](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html)
-`LaunchSystem` is an abstract Strategy that declares the ability to acquire `Launcher` and `Projectile` virtually.
-Concrete instances of `LaunchSystem` realize that potential using a [Factory](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).
+`LauncherSystem` is an abstract Strategy that declares the ability to acquire `Launcher` and `Projectile` virtually.
+Concrete instances of `LauncherSystem` realize that potential using a [Factory](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html).

 Here’s the design with a `LauncherSystemTestDouble`, which creates `LauncherTestDouble` and `ProjectileTestDouble`.
 I have remove the `fire()` code from `Warrior` for space considerations.
 Its presence is implied.